Alex-PK/gtkrs-tutorials/src/chapter_02/state.md

 # Maintaining External State

 In this chapter, we are going to have some state that we will manipulate with the UI.
-We therefore need a means of storing and loading values from that state.
+We therefore need means of storing and loading values from that state.
 The program that we are going to create has a single component: a health value.

 As it turns out, we can take advantage of atomic primitives directly, such as